 Aboveground Petroleum Storage Tank Program

-The Amador County Environmental Health Department, as the local Certified Unified Program Agency, will conduct routine hazardous materials business plan inspections and verify that there is a Spill Prevention Control and Countermeasure Plan (SPCC) in place.
+The Aboveground Petroleum Storage Act (APSA) Program is administered throughout Amador County by the Environmental Health Department as a program within the CUPA.
+Owner and operators of aboveground storage tanks (AST) are required to file a Hazardous Materials Business Plan and pay associated fees to the CUPA.
+The CUPA will conduct routine hazardous materials business plan inspections and verify that there is a Spill Prevention Control and Countermeasure Plan (SPCC) in place.